Polyurethane is one of the best wood protections available on the market. However, the application is quite challenging.

 4. Other factors

 When applying poly on large surfaces like wooden floors or large dining tables it’s better to apply by spraying or roller.
-The faster you finish applying your piece the faster it will initiate the drying process therefore a small brush may cause you more downtime.
-Don’t just use any roller use a special polyurethane roller.
+The faster you finish applying your piece the sooner the recoat time therefore a small brush may cause you more downtime.
+Don’t just use any roller check out what we recommend for polyurethane rollers.

 Why You Shouldn’t Apply Polyurethane in Cold Weather